 But, because it’s hard it’ll be that much more rewarding once you do build new streams of revenue.

 Starting a business is how many entrepreneurs achieved financial freedom.
-It’s not easy working extra hours after a long day from work, but possible when doing something you love.
+It’s not easy working extra hours after a long day at work, but possible when doing something you love.

 If you enjoy garage sales, wake up early on Saturdays to buy items you can flip for a higher price.